-Amtrak says it needs another $1.5 billion bailout to stay afloat
+Amtrak says it needs additional bailout of nearly $1.5 billion to stay afloat

 “Amtrak — like all other modes — has now seen a dramatic decline in demand for service.
 Today, many of our routes are struggling to reach ten percent of the ridership levels we had only months ago,” Flynn said in the letter.

-Amtrak said it is projecting a 50 percent reduction in systemwide revenue in fiscal 2021, saying demand remains at around 5 percent of normal.
+Amtrak said it is projecting a 50 percent reduction in systemwide revenue in fiscal 2021, saying demand remains about 5 percent of normal.
 Recent company surveys show about half of people are reluctant to ride a train in the next six months, and more than a third say it would be more than a year before they would do so.
-The predictions of a second wave of covid-19 infections in the fall would further complicate a recovery, Amtrak said.
+The predictions of a second wave of coronavirus infections in the fall would further complicate a recovery, Amtrak said.

 “Furthermore, when demand returns, we anticipate that changed behaviors, such as increased telework and reduced discretionary income, will likely impact ridership, along with capacity limits that may be needed to achieve social distancing on our trains,” Flynn said.